jamesbeadle/OpenFPL/README.md

 git clone https://github.com/dfinity/sns-testing.git
 ```

-2. Load the sns-testing solution in VSCode and run the following command:
+2. Load the sns-testing solution in VSCode using WSL and run the following command:

 ```bash
 ./install.sh